MahmoudmHamza/Product-Catalog-App/README.md

 Features
 Products

--Create a new product
+- Create a new product
--Retrieve a list of all products
+- Retrieve a list of all products
--Retrieve a single product by ID
+- Retrieve a single product by ID
--Update a product
+- Update a product
--Delete a product
+- Delete a product

 Categories

--Create a new category
+- Create a new category
--Retrieve a list of all categories
+- Retrieve a list of all categories
--Retrieve a single category by ID
+- Retrieve a single category by ID
--Update a category
+- Update a category
--Delete a category
+- Delete a category

 Orders

--Create a new order
+- Create a new order
--Retrieve a list of all orders
+- Retrieve a list of all orders
--Retrieve a single order by ID
+- Retrieve a single order by ID
--Update an order
+- Update an order
--Delete an order
+- Delete an order

 Product Ratings

--Add a new rating for a product
+- Add a new rating for a product
--Retrieve the average rating for a product
+- Retrieve the average rating for a product

 Product Search

--Search for product by name or category
+- Search for product by name or category

 Product Recommendation

--Retrieve recommended products for user based on history and purchased items
+- Retrieve recommended products for user based on history and purchased items

 Getting Started

--Clone this repository: git clone https://github.com/your-username/product-catalog-api.git -Open the project in Visual Studio or your preferred IDE -Run the application
+- Clone this repository: git clone https://github.com/your-username/product-catalog-api.git
+- Open the project in Visual Studio or your preferred IDE
+- Run the application

 ## API Endpoints
 ### Products